 -inline Generates a contract that includes all imported documents in-line.
 This overrides all options that specify that a section of the contract is to be imported. -3 Use relaxed IDL grammar checking semantics to allow IDL used by Orbix 3 to be parsed. -fasttrack Use the fasttrack wizard.
 You must also use the -interface and -soapaddr flags with this option.
-This option also adds a SOAP port and a route between the generated CORBA port and the generated SOAP port. -interface name Specifies the IDL interface for which WSDL will be generated by the fastrack wizard. -soapaddr port Specifies the SOAP address to use in the generated ${\tt port}$ element when using the fasttrack wizard. -q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. - ∨ Specifies that the tool runs in verbose mode.
+This option also adds a SOAP port and a route between the generated CORBA port and the generated SOAP port. -interface name Specifies the IDL interface for which WSDL will be generated by the fastrack wizard. -soapaddr port Specifies the SOAP address to use in the generated ${\tt port}$ element when using the fasttrack wizard. -e encoding Specifies the value for the generated WSDL document's xml encoding attribute.
+The default is UTF-8. -L file Specifies the location of your license file.
+The default is IT_PRODUCT_DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -h Displays the tool's usage message. -verbose Specifies that the tool runs in verbose mode. -A Displays the tool's version.